awbla/awbla-student-workflow/content/2-photography.md

 ![daylightexample](https://user-images.githubusercontent.com/91504896/183745618-1d930bdc-ad77-481e-82d8-9ce86435b02b.jpg)

 Straighten images as needed in **Photos** with sliding scale pictured below.
 This is not as precise as Photoshop, so use your best judgment.

 ![crop](https://user-images.githubusercontent.com/91504896/183745648-e8fa392c-c906-45ad-9bc3-e6daaf58074d.jpg)

-### Renaming images
+### Naming images

 Each artifact will have 4 images assocaited with it (sometimes more) 2 jpg and 2 raw (NEF) files.
 Example of renaming: Artifact 1234 from Cabinet D, Drawer 4 will be “CE_CD_D4_1234-a”             “CE_CD_D4_1234-b” (use -c, d, e for subsequent views) for each file type.